cobycloud/quantum-error-correction/example/quantum_operations.md

 # Quantum Operation Examples
-- Not all examples featured here are actually supported by the code at this time.
+- Not all examples featured here have been validated.

 ## Simple Quantum Circuit: